Tallahassee Softball Camps

 Snider is married to his wife, Lauren, who is a native of Bellville, Texas.
 The two have one daughter, Riley.

-In just his second year, Wilson helped Florida State achieve some record-breaking numbers in what was the most explosive offense in program history.
-The Seminoles shattered the previous home run record of 49 in 2007 by producing 60 round-trippers in 2013.
+Wilson helped Florida State achieve record-breaking numbers in just his second season as the Seminoles shattered the previous home run record of 49 in 2007 by producing 60 round-trippers in 2013.
 For the first time ever, four Seminoles finished with double-digit home runs including Courtney Senas (14), Kelly Hensley (13), Maddie O'Brien (10) and Celeste Gomez (10).

 Florida State's 316 RBIs set a school record, topping the previous mark of 313 in 2004.
-The 2013 squad also set a program record for slugging percentage at .476, topping the previous mark of .442 in 2007.
-As a result, Florida State was able to win 17 games by mercy rule in its most recent campaign and recorded 20 games with double-digit base hits.
+The 2013 squad also set a program record for slugging percentage at .476, were able to win 17 games by mercy rule and recorded 20 games with double-digit base hits.

-Wilson also oversees the team's fielding, highlighted by one of the nation's best defensive shortstops in Maddie O'Brien.
-The Palm Harbor, Fla. native committed just three errors in 151 chances in 2013 and did not record a throwing error.
-With early-season injuries throwing players into makeshift positions, Wilson worked arduously with each infielder and outfielder on their mechanics and created a well-accomplished group that nonetheless got the job done.
+Wilson also oversees the team's fielding and with early-season injuries in 2013 throwing players into makeshift positions, Wilson worked arduously with each infielder and outfielder on their mechanics and created a well-accomplished group that got the job done.

 Joining fellow assistant coach Craig Snider as the team's offensive instructors, Wilson helped the Seminoles make strides at the plate in their debut 2012 year.
 Coaching a youthful unit that included just one everyday senior starter, Wilson also made a great impact on the team's defensive game as it became a sound group in the field.